 You hopefully know that building a home, regardless of how glamorous it is, is not cheap.
 It’s at least a six-figure investment, and that’s more than just paying for supplies and labor.
 You also have to consider permits and insurance, among other things.
 If your dream home has been outlined, review if you’ll be reasonably able to afford to build it.
 Your budget needs to be well above your estimate, as you don’t know when unexpected fees could mount up.
 A buffer between your budget and your spending will help you prevent unwelcome surprises from sneaking up on you.

 Unless you’re a licensed electrician, you shouldn’t be doing any wiring.
+There are standards and safety procedures that must be followed to make sure you don’t end up burning your house down.
 However, you can still participate by outlining what sort of wiring setup you’ll want.
 Think about each room and how it should be outfitted for maximum electrical effectiveness.
 Every room will need some electrical setup with outlets, but some will need more than others.
 Your builders will be appreciative of how much consideration you put into this.

 Your home’s roof is more important than you might realize.
 Choosing the wrong roofing material can come back to haunt you based on what happens outside.
 Different materials perform differently in different weather.
 Wooden shingles can catch fire more easily, but a metal roof is far more resistant.
 However, a metal roof can require being repainted on a semifrequent basis.
 If you live in an area with heavy rain, you may need to get your roof waterproofed.